johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-01.md

 responses to DNS UPDATE are fully documented in {{!RFC2136}}, section 2.2.

+## RCODE NOERROR

+A response with rcode=0 ("NOERROR") should be interpreted as a confirmation that the DNS UPDATE has been received and accepted.
+I.e. the change to the parent DNS data should be expected to be published in the parent zone at some future time.

 ## RCODE REFUSED

 A response with rcode=5 ("REFUSED") should be interpreted as a permanent signal that DNS UPDATEs are not supported by the receiver.
+This would indicate a parent misconfiguration, as the UPDATE should not be sent unless the parent has announced support for DNS UPDATE via publication of an appropriate target location record.

 ## RCODE BADKEY